Autoimmune Diseases and Your Skin

+Autoimmune diseases and your skin often provide an early sign that your immune system is not working correctly.
 Skin is your body's biggest organ and it makes sense that autoimmune disease will cause changes on your skin.
 Normally, when the immune system works well, your complicated immune system attack things that are harmful, foreign and that your body needs to protect you from.
 This includes things such as viruses and bacteria.

 When your body attacks normal and healthy parts of itself, we call the result an autoimmune disease; your immune system sees your normal and healthy cells and tissue as foreign invaders and attacks them.
 Your immune system may see cells in your skin as foreign and the attack shows up as a rash on the skin.
-It can attack other organs, your joints, and the process can lead to generalized inflammation.
+It can attack other organs and/or your joints, and the process can lead to generalized inflammation.

-Autoimmune Disease and Your Skin (Part 1)
+Autoimmune Diseases and Your Skin

 - How do autoimmune diseases happen?